oracle-livelabs/sprints/oci/sprint-connect-qs-sqldeveloper/sprint-connect-qs-sqldeveloper.md

     ![The project name link is highlighted.](./images/project-name-link.png " ")

-3. On the project's detail page, click the **More Actions** drop-down list and select **Create Database Password**.
+3. On the project's detail page, click the **More Actions** drop-down list, and then select **Create Database Password**.

     ![The worksheet detail page is displayed.](./images/create-database-password.png " ")

-4. In the **Create Database Password** dialog box, enter and confirm the password for the user **PROJECT** user (schema) that is automatically created for you when you create a Query Service project.
-Make sure you remember the password.
+4. In the **Create Database Password** dialog box, enter and confirm the password of your choice for the **PROJECT** user (schema) that is automatically created for you when you create a Query Service project. **Important:** Make a note of this password as you will need it to perform later tasks.
 Next, click **Save Changes**.

-    >**Note:** You can connect to the **PROJECT** schema using any Oracle Database client tool such as Oracle SQL Developer, Oracle SQLcl, or SQL*Plus.
+    >**Note:** You can connect to the **PROJECT** schema using any Oracle Database client tool such as Oracle SQL Developer (you will do this in a later step), Oracle SQLcl, or SQL*Plus.
 You can then create Query service Project tables manually in this schema and run queries against those tables.
 It is also the Database User that the service uses to run queries submitted through the OCI Interface (UI/SDK/CLI).

   ![The completed create database password dialog box is displayed.](./images/click-save-changes.png " ")